taeyang0505/us-medical-insurance-analysis-project/README.md

 # us-medical-insurance-analysis-project
-Using Python technology and machine learning, we investigate the health insurance cost dataset.
+Using Python technology and machine learning, I investigated the health insurance cost dataset.

 ## 1. Project Overview
 - This project aims to analyze factors affecting medical insurance costs in the United States.